 “Okay, I’ll try.”

 We play it several times through.
 His mood remains pissy.
-He slowly comes around, especially after Jace turns up his amp and drowned him out.
+He slowly comes around, especially after Jace turns up his amp and drowns him out.

 Finally he pulls out a joint.

 “We need to chill out.”
-And he held the word out for as long as he has breath.
+And he holds the word ‘out’ for as long as he has breath.

 “There you go.”